Aarsha-Padmarajan/Aarsha-Padmarajan/README.md

 - ⚡ Fun fact: ...
 -->

 Hey there!
-I'm Aarsha Padmarajan, a third-year B.Tech Computer Science and Engineering student at College of Engineering Trivandrum.
-I'm passionate about exploring the realms of machine learning, web development, and robotics.
+I'm Aarsha Padmarajan, a fourth-year B.Tech Computer Science and Engineering student at College of Engineering Trivandrum.
+I'm passionate about exploring the realms of machine learning and DevOps.
 Here's a glimpse into my coding journey:

 ## 🚀 What I Do